ExamProCo/fast-author/CONTRIBUTING.md

 Please **always tag your commits to the Github Issue ID** eg. `[#12] my amazing commit message`

-💖💖💖 Thank you reading the Contributors page!
+💖💖💖 Thank you for reading the Contributors page!